inaos/inac/doc/manual.md

 	    if (!INA_ERR_FATAL(RC))

 #### Cleanup handler
-There is a posibility to define a callback function which is called in case the program is being terminated because of fatal error like segmentation fault or an interruption request like ctrl-c.
+There is a possibility to define a callback function which is called in case the program is being terminated because of fatal error like segmentation fault or an interruption request like ctrl-c.
 Use `ina_err_set_cleanup_handler()` to define such a callback.